 In Australia, there are 2 main types of private health insurance – Hospital Cover and Extras Cover.
 Hospital Cover Hospital Cover helps you pay for the cost of treatment as a private patient in hospital.
 It helps you cover the cost of being treated as a private patient in a public hospital, private hospital or...

 Whether or not you take out Hospital Cover is a question to consider carefully.
-You may prefer to rely on the public health care system.
-As an Australian citizen or permanent resident with a Medicare Card, you are entitled to receive free health care in a public hospital.
-If you go into a public hospital...
+You may prefer to rely on the public healthcare system.
+As an Australian citizen or permanent resident with a Medicare Card, you are entitled to receive free healthcare in a public hospital.
+If you go into a public hospital as a...

 Sometimes, insurers include additional clinical categories in a Basic, Bronze and Silver Hospital Cover policy.
 When they do this, they are allowed to market it as a ‘Plus’ policy.
 It is worth considering Basic Plus, Bronze Plus and Silver Plus Cover because they may offer clinical categories on an unrestricted basis or additional clinical categories....